 An individual may use the words or symbols of an existing trademark as long as they design their mark in such a way that it can be distinguished from the already existing mark.
 There should be no chance of confusion.
 If the mark does cause likelihood of confusion, the individual may be liable for trademark infringement.

 The source for all copyright information contained herein is: http://www.uspto.gov

 Contact an Experienced Trademark Lawyer from NeJame Law

-Help is here!!!
+Help is here!
 If you would like to obtain a trademark or need help protecting a trademark that you already have, contact us immediately.
 You need an experienced Trademark lawyer on your case.
 We are available 7 days a week.
-Call us at (407) 245-1232 or fill out our online form.
+Call us at (407) 500-0000 or fill out the online form provided on this page.
 You can also e-mail us at Civil@NeJameLaw.com.
 One of our trademark attorneys will contact you back shortly.
 We value your privacy and will keep any information strictly confidential.